In this article we’ll look in detail at casework surface finishing, things to consider, requirements, and examples of finishing systems.

 - Adhesion: Will the finish adhere to the wood you’re working with properly?
 You don’t want to apply a finish that will become brittle and peel off.

-Examples of Casework Surface Finishing
+Examples of Wood Casework Surface Finishing

-Wood-veneered casework has a consistent finish across all surfaces and is normally stained.
+Has a consistent finish across all surfaces and is normally stained.

-Laminate is an off-the-shelf, inexpensive finishing option that’s durable, easy to clean, and easy to repair.
+Is an off-the-shelf, inexpensive finishing option that’s durable, easy to clean, and easy to repair.

-AWI casework surface finishing requirements include three grades of casework surface finishing:
+AWI’s wood casework surface finishing requirements include three grades of casework surface finishing:

 - Premium, which provides the highest degree of control over materials and workmanship, and the best aesthetic result